MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplicationOwnerByRef.md

 ## SYNOPSIS
 Add an owner to an application by posting to the owners collection.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaApplicationOwnerByRef](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationOwnerByRef?view=graph-powershell-beta)

 ## SYNTAX